oscarlab/graphene-tests/tensorflow/README.md

 To install build dependencies on Ubuntu 16.04 there is a convenience target invoked with `make install-dependencies-ubuntu`.
 This also serves as a starting point to figure out which packages to install on newer releases of Ubuntu.

-To build Tensorflow and Graphene artifacts:
+To build TensorFlow and Graphene artifacts:
 - without SGX do `make`
 - with SGX do `make SGX=1 `

-To run the image labeling example of Tensorflow:
+To run the image labeling example of TensorFlow:
 - without Graphene do `make run-native`
 - with Graphene do `make run-graphene`
 - with Graphene-SGX do `make SGX=1 run-graphene`